- Propeller Performance Factors -

 The very best contemporary propellers can approach 90% peak conversion efficiency, but with any propeller, the efficiency drops very rapidly as the tip velocity exceeds its optimal value.
 The loss of efficiency occurs because the local air velocity over the surface of the propeller blade (near the point of maximum chordal airfoil thickness and velocity) will reach Mach 1, and create a shockwave that separates the airflow from the surface and dissipates propeller energy.

 That phenomenon is very easy to spot in a high speed aircraft which has the capacity to run the propeller too fast for a given set of flight conditions.
 Here is an example.
 A few years ago, I was flying the facrtory Glasair-3 to an airshow.
 I was cruising at 13,000 feet, 2400 RPM, wide open throttle.
 I was running a bit behind schedule, so in pursuit of a few more knots, I decided to operate at max power (2700 RPM, WOT).
 It was something of a surprise when I lost about 15 knots of airspeed.
 I set the RPM back to 2400, and regained the lost 15 knots.
-Later I did the calculations to verify that the loss was due to the sudden loss of efficiency.
+Later I did the calculations to verify that the loss was due to the sudden loss of propeller efficiency.
 It was.

 The rotational velocity is the diameter of the prop times the RPM times a conversion factor.
 Again using KTAS as the unit of speed, the rotational velocity in feet per second is: